trdroid/Ruby-on-Rails-Examples/README.md

 ### Model-View-Controller (MVC) Paradigm

-The MVC paradigm helps to keep and maintain the logically different parts of an application separate while enabling data flow between them.
+The MVC paradigm is an excellent approach for building maintainable applications.
+It advocates to separate logically different parts of an application while enabling data flow between them.
+The logic for each layer is confined to the layer.

 > Models

-Models contain domain logic of an application.
+Models represent the domain logic (API) and the domain data structure of an application.
 Models define the code that interacts with the tables in a database to perform actions on the data.
 These actions include retrieving, validating, manipulating etc.

 > Controllers